 3. Share beyond the most expensive equipment

 In most cases, sharing happens naturally for the most expensive equipment because it is too costly to purchase many of these resources.
 What are you doing to share other equipment resources outside of this cost prohibitive category, such as floor centrifuges, Ultra Low Temperature (-80C) freezers, PCR equipment, drying ovens, and many other pieces of laboratory equipment?

 Is your university providing support to help departments or institutes create managed, shared facilities with more common use equipment, rather than only sharing the cost-prohibitive pieces of equipment?

 4. Campus online tool to help enable equipment sharing and avoiding duplication

-Have you registered your equipment or services on a shared instrumentation network for your campus or do you plan to do so for the equipment purchased through this grant?
+Have you registered your available equipment or services on a shared instrumentation network for your campus to access or do you plan to do so?

 Has your university taken action to provide an online resource to enable sharing, even for equipment found in individual labs?
 If so, is your campus connecting university funding for start-up packages, renovations, and other projects with requirements to register equipment assets on the online tool?